dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 ## HTTP/3 requirements

-As HTTP/3 support is in preview, it is not enabled by default.
+HTTP/3 support is in preview, therefore it's not enabled by default.

 Because not all routers, firewalls, and proxies properly support HTTP/3, we recommend configuring HTTP/3 together with HTTP/1.1 and HTTP/2.
 This can be done by specifying `HttpProtocols.Http1AndHttp2AndHttp3` as an endpoint's supported protocols.